 For the very first time on this blog, I am excited to have a guest blog post.
-His name is Peter Valley, and he has been selling used books on Amazon FBA since 2011.
+His name is Peter Valley, and he has been selling used books on Amazon since 2007.
 He is also the author of several books and writes a blog over at FBAMastery.com.
 If you get the chance, I would encourage you to read some of his articles.
 I have found them to be smart, well-written, and informative.

 Here is Peter’s post on his recent experience at a Recycling Center: